danielkorzekwa/bayes-scala/README.md

 ## How to use it from sbt and maven?

-Snapshot artifact is build by a Travis CI and deployed to Sonatype OSS Snapshots repository with every commit to Bayes-scala project.
+Snapshot artifact is built by a Travis CI and deployed to Sonatype OSS Snapshots repository with every commit to Bayes-scala project.
 Released versions of Bayes-scala (non-snapshots) are not available at the moment.

 With sbt build tool, add to build.sbt config file:

 ```
-libraryDependencies ++= Seq(
-  "com.github.danielkorzekwa" % "bayes-scala_2.10" % "0.5-SNAPSHOT"
+libraryDependencies += "com.github.danielkorzekwa" % "bayes-scala_2.10" % "0.5-SNAPSHOT"
-)

 resolvers += "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"
 ```